Beginners Guide to Reiki Healing

 Once you have progressed to the third and final level of reiki training you should have a deep and thorough knowledge of this healing method.
 Level three includes teaching regarding the three pillars of reiki, further techniques for using reiki, techniques for healing animals and the master healing symbol.
 On completing this level you will receive the master attunement and will now be able to pass the gift of reiki on to others.

 How to Learn Reiki

-Organisations such as The International Society of Reiki Professionals, Reiki Pages or The Federation of Holistic Therapists are good starting points for finding reputable reiki practitioners.
-There are many sites that offer online courses including specific colleges and associations for spiritual learning such as The Sunshine Academy of Metaphysics and Natural Therapies and BSY.
+Organisations such as The International Society of Reiki Professionals, Reiki Pages or The Federation of Holistic Therapists are good starting points for finding reputable reiki practitioners on and offline.
+There are many websites and distance colleges that offer a course in reiki and it is wise to look at reviews of these before signing up, especially if they appear to be very expensive.
+Some general study colleges offer reiki training and there are also several sites specifically for spiritual learning such as The Sunshine Academy of Metaphysics and Natural Therapies and BSY.

-As well as the traditional Usui Reiki Ryoho method of reiki healing there are other systems of reiki such as crystal reiki and Now reiki.
-There are also many different types of reiki attunements that help you connect and use various types of energy within reiki healing.
-Some of these can be used independently and are healing methods in themselves but some require that you have been attuned to a set level of Usui Reiki in order to be used correctly.
+As well as the traditional Usui Reiki Ryoho method of reiki healing there are other systems of reiki such as crystal reiki and Now reiki that may include additional or different information.
+They may also work with different energies.
+There are also a vast number of reiki attunements that will connect you to various types of energy, for example, dragon, fairy or angel energies.
+Some of these can be used independently and are healing methods in themselves but many require that you have been attuned to a set level of Usui Reiki to be used correctly.